Swimming Pool Barrier Requirements In California: Drowning Prevention

 Our Oakland Drowning Accident Attorneys Can Advise You on the Laws

 To learn more about your remedies after a near-drowning or fatal drowning accident, please contact Venardi Zurada, LLP.
-We can set up a complimentary case assessment at our offices in Oakland, Orinda, or Redding, CA. Once we learn more about your circumstances, a member of our team will explain how the legal process works.
+We can set up a complimentary case assessment at our offices in Oakland or Walnut Creek, CA. Once we learn more about your circumstances, a member of our team will explain how the legal process works.